Sticking With a Frugal Lifestyle Month After Month

 If sharing finances with a group is too public for you, choose someone you know and trust to hold you accountable.
 Studies show that we’re much more likely to attain a goal if we tell someone else about it.

 See if any purchasing groups are available to you.
 The most common ones buy bulk groceries, including everything from fresh produce to whole sides of beef.
-These groups take a bit of coordination, but the savings can be significant, especially if you’re into organic or locally grown food.
+These groups take a bit of coordination, but the savings can be significant, especially if you’re into organic or locally-grown food.

 Tips Food eBook Ad photo

 If you have kids, join a babysitting co-op.
 You’ll significantly reduce the cost of date night.
-And, spending more time with your mate could help avoid an expensive divorce lawyer bill later!
+And spending more time with your mate could help avoid an expensive divorce lawyer bill later!

 Join or form a neighborhood group to share rarely used items.
 How often do you need an extension ladder or a carpet shampooer?
 It’s probably not enough to justify buying it.
-The group could be as simple as a list of items that each neighbor has that they’d be willing to lend out.
+The group could be as simple as a list of items each neighbor has that they’d be willing to lend out.
 Some groups ask that the borrower “rent” the item for a few dollars.
 Others do it just to be neighborly.

 Subscribe to get money-saving content by email that can help you stretch your dollars further.

-Twice each week you'll receive articles and tips that can help you free up and keep more of your hard-earned money, even on the tightest of budgets.
+Twice each week, you'll receive articles and tips that can help you free up and keep more of your hard-earned money, even on the tightest of budgets.

 We respect your privacy.
 Unsubscribe at any time.

-Next, do some things that don’t require others to join with you.
+Next, do some things that don’t require others to join you.
 Make them a part of your routine.

 Tweet your bargains.
 Post them on Facebook.
 Celebrate your wins.
 Be proud of your new lifestyle.

 Plan on rewarding/treating yourself along the way.
 We all like rewards.
-Decide on what you’ll give yourself when you stick to your plan for three months or when build your emergency fund to a certain level.
+Decide on what you’ll give yourself when you stick to your plan for three months or when you build your emergency fund to a certain level.
 You might even want to put a picture of the reward in plain sight as a reminder and motivator.

 Have a specific plan of action.
 Don’t just say that you want to save money.
 Decide that you’ll spend the first month working on reducing your grocery bill.
 You might choose the second month for your household utility bills.
-Then do a little research and determine specific actions you can take within each challenge.
+Then, do a little research and determine specific actions you can take within each challenge.

 About the Author

-Gary Foreman is a former financial planner and purchasing manager who founded The Dollar Stretcher.com website and newsletters in 1996.
-He's the author of How to Conquer Debt No Matter How Much You Have and he's been featured in MSN Money, Yahoo Finance, Fox Business, The Nightly Business Report, US News Money, Credit.com and CreditCards.com.
+Gary Foreman is the former owner and editor of The Dollar Stretcher.
+He's the author of How to Conquer Debt No Matter How Much You Have and has been featured in MSN Money, Yahoo Finance, Fox Business, The Nightly Business Report, US News Money, Credit.com and CreditCards.com.

 Pin It on Pinterest